Equivariant slices for symplectic cones: Equivariant Darboux-Weinstein theorems

 \subsection{Proof of Theorem \ref{t:main-sr}}

 For most of the proof, we follow (and generalize) the proof of Proposition \cite[Proposition 5.5]{PS-pdrhhvnc}.

 We first show that the hypothesis of (i) implies (ii).
-In the more general situation where $X$ has symplectic singularities, this is actually a consequence of \cite{Xu-fafg}, as pointed out in \cite{Nam-fgss}: there it is shown that, for a small enough neighborhood $U$ of $y$, the algebraic fundamental group $\hat \pi_1(U^\circ)$ of the smooth locus $U^\circ$ of $U$ is finite.
+In the more general situation where $X$ is a symplectic singularity, this is actually a consequence of \cite{Xu-fafg}, as pointed out in \cite{Nam-fgss}: there it is shown that, for a small enough neighborhood $U$ of $y$, the algebraic fundamental group $\hat \pi_1(U^\circ)$ of the smooth locus $U^\circ$ of $U$ is finite.
 This in particular implies that the fundamental group $\pi_1(U^\circ)$ cannot have $\bZ$ as a quotient, so that $H_1(U^\circ)$ is torsion.
 Thus, $H_1(U^\circ,\bC) = 0$, and hence $H^1(U^\circ, \bC)=0$, as desired.

 However, we give a more direct proof (using only \cite[Theorem 2.12]{Kalss}) in the case that $X$ has a (projective) symplectic resolution.
 Note that, by \cite[Theorem 2.12]{Kalss}, if $\rho: \tilde X \to X$ is a symplectic resolution, then $H^1(\rho^{-1}(y),\bC)=0$.
 Take some tubular analytic neighborhood of $\rho^{-1}(y)$ which contracts to $\rho^{-1}(y)$.
 Since $\rho^{-1}(y)$ is compact, there is some open ball $U$ around $y$ such that $\rho^{-1}(U)$ lands in the tubular neighborhood and therefore contracts to $\rho^{-1}(y)$.
 Thus $H^1(\rho^{-1}(U),\bC)=0$.